Pippilotta Yerna

 “Please, pierce your bones into mine”

-My current project delves into the challenges faced by the elderly in Dutch society, where sustaining one's existence can seem almost insurmountable.
-Specifically, I focus on my great aunt, who is about to turn 100 on November 25th.
+Allow me to introduce you to my great-aunt, Jacoba Manders.
+My current project delves into the challenges faced by the elderly in Dutch society, where sustaining one's existence can seem almost impossible.
+Specifically, I focus on my great-aunt, who turned 100.
 Despite the generational gap of 71 years, she feels like one of my closest friends.
 Through making collaborative photographs with her, I rediscovered my supportive role toward her, recognising the value of every fleeting moment as life nears its end.
-In the process, I unexpectedly found myself carrying the weight of a 99-year-old on my back.
+In the process, I unexpectedly found myself carrying the weight of a 100-year-old on my back.
 As I felt her brittle bones pierce mine, we reflected on our respective positions in life.
 Through photography, we create something together that encapsulates her life, offering a form of immortality.
-The feeling of privilege I have to collaborate with her is a defining aspect of the project
+The feeling of privilege I have to collaborate with her is a defining aspect of the project.
+She was ahead of her time and might be ahead of our time.

 She is the canary in the coalmine of a dying empire